Electric Fencing Help & Advice

 The purpose of insulators is to stop the fence wire from touching the post or stake, so there is no electricity leaking back into the ground.

-High quality insulators should dry easily to prevent moisture collecting into nooks and cracks.
+High quality electric fence insulators should dry easily to prevent moisture collecting into nooks and cracks.
 Otherwise the current would leak in an ‘arc’ which reduces the effectiveness of the fence.

 It is also possible to use offset insulators to hold the fence away from the fence posts.
 This has the benefit of stopping the animals causing damage by biting the posts, leaning or rubbing against the posts.
 This will add to the life of the fence posts.

-To allow any electric fence to work correctly it needs to be properly earthed.
+To allow any electric fencing to work correctly it needs to be properly earthed.
 To do this an earth stake is inserted into the ground and connected to the energiser.

 This ensures the power returns through the ground and back to the energiser whenever an animal completes the circuit when in comes in contact with the fence.